 Non-toxic

 Cleaning with dry ice is a non-toxic method.
-Because it depends on the subzero temperature to remove coatings, kill germs, and destroy fungi on the surface, it does not employ chemicals or solvents.
+It uses subzero temperatures to remove coatings, kill germs, and destroy fungi.
+So, it doesn’t need chemicals or solvents.

 The Food Standards Agency has approved dry ice cleaning for food processors.
 When conducted in open locations, it poses no dangers or hazards to the operators.